 Gin Ichimaru's bankai is this.
 His sword at basic can hit you from a distance.
 His bankai upgrades this to roughly 13 km, and extend/ contract at near hypersonic speeds, making it essentially a handheld railgun/sniper rifle combo.
 Lastly, he later reveals that it has a cell-destroying poison that WILL dissolve on verbal command.
 To top it off, given his tendency to outright lie or omit details about his powers, then he can win virtually any battle easily by nicking you once.

-Most Holyland fights end after the second or third exchange and a character (Izawa) constantly reminds everyone else that basic movements are the best option, although the fact that he one-hit KO's most of his opponents can be considered Awesome yet Practical; he claims that he doesn't do it because it looks cool, but because it's the safest way to go.
+Most Holyland fights end after the second or third exchange and a character (Izawa) constantly reminds everyone else that basic movements are the best option; he claims that he doesn't do it because it looks cool, but because it's the safest way to go.
 Also, there's a fight that Yuu wins by using only left straights because his opponent was bigger, stronger and had longer reach than him, so using anything but a left straight would be too dangerous.
 A character even complains about this because he was expecting more from the fight.

 In the same vein, the various vulcan cannons in the Gundam metaseries.
 While they'll do jack to your opponent, you can easily save ammo on your precious beam rifle by shooting down aircraft or missiles with them.

 Soul Eater: Black Star and Mifune deciding to finish their final fight on even ground as swordsmen (just ordinary katana, or as close as Tsubaki could make herself) makes for one of the best and worst moments in the series.

 Gavrill: (to a gonky boy) You wanna be popular with the girls?
 Get plastic surgery and transfer to another school.
 Also, practice talking to people a lot.
 And if you need to, lie to women or buy them off with money.